forelock7/htmlcss-main/README.md

     -   if use clear property:
         img {clear: both} - there is no any content aside of image
     -   Floated element could be outside parent element box

+-   Inline, Vertical Align, Line-Height and More.
+    -   inline - formatting context, boxes are laid out horizontally.
+Horizontal marging, borders and padding are respected between these boxes.
+        display: inline;
+    -   line-heigh: 5px - heigh of text line inside element, not all box
+    -   text-alighn: center; - align of text line inside of elements
+    -   Midified a list of titles: nav ul li {
+        display: inline;
+        margin: 0 0.25rem;
+        line-height: 1.5rem;
+        }